SimonBlanke/Hyperactive/README.md

 ---

-<h2 align="center">A hyperparameter optimization and meta-learning toolbox for convenient and fast prototyping of machine-/deep-learning models.</h2>
+<h2 align="center">A hyperparameter optimization and meta-learning toolbox for convenient and fast prototyping of machine-learning models.</h2>

 <br>